President and Chief Executive Officer

 Vice President–Corporate Audit Services

 Jocelyn Henderson joined Graham Holdings Company (then The Washington Post Company) in 2005 as assistant controller.
 She took over the Company’s internal audit function in 2007.
 Prior to joining the Company, Henderson spent much of her professional career in Atlanta as assistant vice president of corporate audit and director of external reporting for Turner Broadcasting System, Inc. She also worked in audit management and accounting capacities at Phelps Dodge Corporation and The Coca-Cola

 Vice President – Tax

 Cherie Kummer, vice president-tax, joined Graham Holdings Company in 2014 as director of tax.
 Responsible for oversight and leadership of the Company’s global tax function, Kummer is a seasoned executive with extensive expertise in SEC, federal and state tax controversy, corporate federal and state tax planning and compliance, and international tax matters.
 Prior to joining Graham Holdings Company, Kummer was the managing director of tax at Grant Thorton.

 Vice President–Corporate Affairs & Chief Communications Officer

-Pinkie Dent Mayfield is vice president-corporate affairs and special assistant to the chairman of Graham Holdings Company.
-Previously, she has been assistant treasurer and vice president-corporate solutions.
-Mayfield joined Graham Holdings (then The Washington Post Company) in 1998 as the corporate cash manager.
-Prior to joining the Company, Mayfield was a vice president and trust officer at NationsBank (now Bank of America), where she worked in the Investment Services Division as part of the
+Pinkie Dent Mayfield is responsible for oversight of public relations, communications, corporate affairs and investor relations.
+She has held several leadership roles with the Company to include special assistant to the chairman, vice president-corporate solutions and assistant treasurer.
+Mayfield joined Graham Holdings Company (then The Washington Post Company) in 1998 as the corporate cash manager.
+Previously, Mayfield was a vice president and trust officer at NationsBank (now Bank of

 Vice President and Chief Accounting Officer